domwhill/premag/README.md

 ```
 this will build the conda based python2.7 environemnt required for generating the figures.

+# Add data
+Scripts expect simulation data to be stored in folder `data/` of root of the repo.
+Lookup data for simulations of diffenet magnetic field strengths/scale lengths is contained in modules/paths.json file.

 # Generating figures
 Type the following command in the commandline in root directory: